unt-libraries/untl-metadata-documentation/docs/fields/format.rst

--   For physical (as opposed to digital) nature, including size and duration of the original resource, use the `Physical Description <description-physical>` element.
+-   For physical (as opposed to digital) nature, including size and duration of the original resource, use the :ref:`Physical Description <description-physical>` element.
--   For categorizing the primary content of the resource (to aid in searching) use the :doc: `Resource Type </type>` element.
+-   For categorizing the primary content of the resource (to aid in searching) use the :doc:`Resource Type </fields/type>` element.
 -   Format is important because choice of appropriate preservation strategies depends on knowing the structural type of the digital manifestation